The Looney Looney Looney Bugs Bunny Movie: Act 2: The Unmentionables

 Bugs Bunny explains about cops and robbers, as well as gangster films.
-In Act 2, there are three cartoons dedicated to the gangster character, Rocky.
+In Act 2, there are three cartoons dedicated to the gangster characters, Rocky and Mugsy.

 Immediately after becoming a police detective (with the codename "Elegant Mess"), Bugs is captured by Rocky and his gang, who try to drown him.
 Bugs promptly escapes that and then infiltrates Rocky's birthday party that night, disguised as a showgirl.
 Rocky soon sees through Bugs' disguise and, accompanied by Mugsy, chases him into a cereal factory, where Bugs traps the pair on the cereal manufacturing machine.
 Afterwards, he brings Rocky to court, but thanks to some manipulations and obfuscating legalese by Rocky's sleazy and unethical lawyer at his trial, the mobster is free to go.

 Bugs has problems finding Rocky's new hideout until word breaks out of farmer Porky Pig's golden egg, which was apparently laid by Daffy Duck.
 Upon reading of this, Rocky and his men capture Daffy and demand him to lay a golden egg.
 He eventually does after Rocky shoots him in the head, and is then ordered to lay more to fill up their collection of egg cartons.
 Bugs and the police suddenly bust in and arrest Rocky's troop.
 But another law loophole sets Rocky free again.

 Rocky then captures Tweety and holds him for ransom, and Bugs appoints Sylvester to find Tweety.
 Sure enough, the pussycat finds Tweety in Rocky's hideout.
 After several failed attempts by Sylvester to free Tweety, the police arrive and surround Rocky's hideout.
-Sylvester ends up being hailed as a hero for having seemingly rescued Tweety, and Bugs brings Rocky to justice, but is forced to go to jail with him and Mugsy (who was likely arrested too) because he lost the keys to his handcuffs.
+When Sylvester ends up being hailed as a hero for having seemingly rescued Tweety, Bugs brings Rocky to justice, but is forced to go to jail with him and Mugsy (who was likely arrested too) because he lost the keys to his handcuffs.